openseattle/hack-to-end-homelessness/team.md

 ### Candace Faber
 _Overall Project Manager_

 I am a communications strategist with a background in global public affairs with the Department of State.
 My company, Whoa!
-Strategies, is based at Impact Hub Seattle in Pioneer Square.
+Strategies, which is the organizing entity for this project, is based at Impact Hub Seattle in Pioneer Square.

 **Why I’m doing this:** Here in Pioneer Square, we are surrounded by brilliant technologists and innovative thinkers, as well as compassion-driven organizations that work tirelessly to end homelessness.
 After learning from those professionals that it is indeed possible to end homelessness and that technology can help, I threw myself into organizing this initiative.